Dilation and Curettage (D&C)

 A D&C can be done in a health care professional’s office, a surgery center, or a hospital.

-During the procedure, you will lie on your back and your legs will be placed in stirrups.
-A speculum will be inserted into your vagina.
-The cervix will be held in place with a special instrument.
+During the procedure, you will lie on your back and your legs are placed in stirrups.
+A speculum is inserted into your vagina.
+The cervix is held in place with a special instrument.

-If your cervix needs to be dilated (opened), this will be done by inserting a series of rods through the cervical opening.
-Each rod will be slightly larger than the last one.
+If your cervix needs to be dilated (opened), this is done by inserting a series of rods through the cervical opening.
+Each is slightly larger than the last one.
 Usually only a small amount of dilation is needed (less than one half inch in diameter).

-Tissue lining the uterus will be removed, either with an instrument called a curette or with suction.
-In most cases, the tissue will be sent to a laboratory for examination.
+Tissue lining the uterus will be removed, either with an instrument called a curette or with a suction or vacuum pump.
+When a suction or vacuum pump is used, the procedure may be called "vacuum aspiration" or "suction curettage."

-Complications include bleeding, infection, or perforation of the uterus (when the tip of an instrument passes through the wall of the uterus).
-Problems related to the anesthesia used also can occur.
-These complications are rare.
+Complications are rare.
+When they do occur, they include bleeding, infection, or perforation of the uterus (when the tip of an instrument passes through the wall of the uterus).
+Problems related to the anesthesia used can also occur.

-In rare cases, after a D&C has been performed after a miscarriage, bands of scar tissue, or adhesions, may form inside the uterus.
+In rare cases, after a D&C has been performed for miscarriage or abortion, bands of scar tissue called adhesions may form inside the uterus.
+These adhesions may cause infertility and amenorrhea.
 This is called Asherman syndrome.
-These adhesions may cause infertility and changes in menstrual flow.
-Asherman syndrome often can be treated successfully with surgery.
+Asherman syndrome can often be treated successfully with surgery.
+Call your health care professional if your period has not returned within 3 months after a D&C.

-After the procedure, you probably will be able to go home within a few hours.
+After the procedure, you will probably be able to go home within a few hours.
 You will need someone to take you home.
 You should be able to resume most of your regular activities in 1 or 2 days.
-Pain after a D&C usually is mild.
-You may have spotting or light bleeding.
+Pain after a D&C is usually mild.
+You may have spotting or bleeding for several weeks.

 Foul-smelling discharge from the vagina